 Our Mission: Eliminate poverty housing from the Twin Cities and to make decent, affordable shelter for all people a matter of conscience.

-Our Vision: A Twin Cities region where hard-working families can own homes in healthy neighborhoods with access to jobs, transportation, and quality schools.
+Our Vision: A Twin Cities region where families can own homes in healthy neighborhoods with access to jobs, transportation, and quality schools.

 Faith in Action: We are called by God to serve families in need.
 We welcome people of all faith backgrounds to our mission.